- About Hunger

 - Get Involved

-Strives to prepare faith-driven young people for a life of integrated service, justice-seeking, and continued learning.
-Created the Center for Faith, Justice, and Global Engagement at Houghton College in 2001.
-In 2013, hosted a Faith & Justice Symposium on food security.
-Formerly provost and professor of history, Westmont College.
-Trustee, Fuller Seminary.
-Board member, Allegany County United Way.
-Member, Council for Christian Colleges and Universities.
-Named one of Christianity Today’s Top 50 Women to Watch.
-Evangelical.
+Dr. Shirley Mullen is president of Houghton College, where she strives to prepare faith-driven young people for a life of integrated service, justice-seeking, and continued learning.
+She created the Center for Faith, Justice, and Global Engagement at Houghton College in 2001, and in 2013 hosted a Faith & Justice Symposium on food security.
+Mullen is former provost and professor of history at Westmont College.
+She is a trustee of Fuller Seminary, a board member of the Allegany County United Way, and member of the Council for Christian Colleges and Universities.
+Mullen was named one of Christianity Today’s Top 50 Women to Watch.
+She is Evangelical.

 This devotional guide invites deepened relationship with and among Pan-African people and elected leaders in the mission to end hunger and poverty.